JesseZZZZZ/JesseZZZZZ.github.io/_pages/about.md

   - /about.html
 ---

 Hi, welcome to my homepage!
-I am **Zhaoxi Zhang**, a first-year MPhil student at the [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Yunfang Wu](https://scholar.google.com/citations?user=d1YlKkAAAAAJ&hl=en&oi=ao).
+I am **Zhaoxi Zhang**, a second-year MPhil student at the [School of Computer Science, Peking University](https://cs.pku.edu.cn/), advised by Prof. [Yunfang Wu](https://scholar.google.com/citations?user=d1YlKkAAAAAJ&hl=en&oi=ao).
 My research interests span NLP and large language models.
 I have worked on **model merging**, **reinforcement learning**, and **multi-agent systems**.
 My current research focuses on training LLMs for complex agentic tasks — including reinforcement learning, on-policy distillation, and SFT — as well as developing rigorous benchmarks to evaluate LLMs' agentic capabilities.

 I firmly believe that LLMs can be substantially enhanced through effective interaction with external environments.
 Toward this goal, I am working on building such environments and developing RL algorithms to strengthen this capability.

-🌟 **I am seeking a research internship starting July 2026, and PhD positions for fall 2028.** I welcome connections with researchers across all areas and institutions — feel free to reach out anytime!

 Education
 ======